-$\Box Drugs$ you buy outside the United States and its territories.

-- $\Box Drugs$ that are not covered by our plan. - □Drugs you get an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. - □Non-Part-D drugs, including prescription drugs covered by Part A or Part B and other drugs excluded from coverage by Medicare. - □Payments made by the plan for your brand or generic drugs while in the Coverage Gap. - □Payments for your drugs that are made by group health plans including employer health plans. - □ Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Affairs. - □Payments for your drugs that are made by a third party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).
+- Drugs you buy outside the United States and its territories. - Drugs that are not covered by our plan. - Drugs you get an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. - Prescription drugs covered by Part A or Part B. - Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan. - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug plan. - Payments made by the plan for your brand or generic drugs while in the Coverage Gap. - Payments for your drugs that are made by group health plans including employer health plans. - Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Affairs. - Payments for your drugs that are made by a third party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).